VladVador/WeakAuras/README.md

 ## Overview

-This repository is meant to be a place where we share and improve all the WeakAuras we use during Raid.
+This repository is meant to be a place where we share and improve all the WeakAuras we use during raids.

 These can be either found on Internet and then edited to fit our needs or made directly by us.